 It’s vital that rights management information such as copyright and other intellectual property rights, data classifications and access conditions are recorded because these all have an impact on how your files are managed long term, who has access to them and under what conditions.
 If we don’t have this information is very difficult to make the material available to anyone at all.

 An organisation’s information needs to be classified in order to protect itself from the consequences of breaches of confidentiality, failures of integrity, interruption to availability and failure to comply with legal requirements.
-The University of Warwick has developed advice on classifying information as part of its Information Security Framework.
+The University of Warwick has developed advice on classifying information as part of its Information Governance Policy suite.

 Copyright and other Intellectual Property Rights